 One important component of any LEMSP is performance measures.
 We recognize these are often an unfamiliar concept to many municipal CEOs - below are links to a number of examples to help start the process of including performance measures in your LEMSP:

-Please Note: Some files are in Portable Document Format (pdf).
-You will need Adobe Acrobat Reader in order to view and print the information.
+Please Note: Adobe Acrobat Reader is needed in order to view and print the Portable Document Format (pdf) files.